0muratacar/Chat-App-with-Slim-Framework/README.md

 - users => This table store the users data.

 * - username: Name of the user.
-* - token: To authenticate a user, an automatically generated identifier is used.
+* - token: To authenticate a user, an automatically generated.
 It is required to create a group, join a group, send messages to a group, view messages in a group, and view group members.
+You need to add this to the header like bearer token.
     <br>

 - chat_groups => This table strore the created groups.